 When a resident moves out they have a right to:

-Local councils are required to inspect registered boarding houses within 12 months of the date of registration.
-The only exception is cases where the boarding house was inspected in the 12 months prior to registration.
+It’s the local council's responsibility to inspect boarding houses within 12 months of the date of registration.
+The only exception is if the boarding house was inspected in the 12 months prior to registration.

-The inspection determines whether the boarding house complies with the relevant provisions of the Local Government Act 1993 and the Environmental Planning and Assessment Amendment Act 1979 with respect to:
+The inspection determines whether the boarding house complies with the Local Government Act 1993 and the Environmental Planning and Assessment Amendment Act 1979 which includes:

-Councils are permitted to charge a fee for the inspection.
+Councils are allowed to charge a fee for the inspection.

-If you provide residential accommodation to a person who you reasonably believe to be a child aged under 16 years living away from home without parental permission, you must immediately inform Community Services.
-Call the Child Protection Helpline on 132 111 to make a report.
-For more information, go to the Department of Family and Community Services website.
+If you provide residential accommodation to someone who could be a child aged under 16 years living away from home without parental permission, you must immediately inform Community Services.
+Call the Child Protection Helpline on 132 111 to make a report or go to the NSW Family & Community Services website.